madpin/Meetscribe2/docs/quick_start.md

 # Quick Start Guide

-Welcome to the AIO Terminal Template!
-This guide will help you get started with building and using your own terminal application.
+Welcome to Meetscribe!
+This guide will help you get started with converting your meeting audio recordings into structured notes.

 ## 🚀 Quick Development Setup